willzywiec/dissertation/README.md

 ## Running the Code
 **install.R** installs all necessary R packages.

 MCNP input decks were built using **build/grid.R** and run using **linux/volley.py**, which is configured to run on Linux using Slurm.
-I'm in the process of configuring Git LFS to upload and version a 130 MB **data/mcnp-output.csv** file, which is a pre-configured dataset that consists of output from 1,542,397 MCNP simulations that were run on Quartz (a supercomputer at LLNL).
-With the exception of the MCNP simulations, everything was run on a desktop computer (AMD Ryzen 7 1700 3.0 GHz 8-core CPU with an NVIDIA GeForce GTX 1080 GPU).
+I'm in the process of configuring Git LFS to upload and version a 130 MB **data/mcnp-output.csv** file, which is a pre-configured dataset that consists of output from 1,542,397 MCNP simulations that were run on Quartz, a supercomputer at LLNL.

+With the exception of the MCNP simulations, everything was run on a desktop computer that I built specifically to work on this project.
+The specs of this desktop computer are provided below.

+**Deep Learning Desktop Computer**
+AMD Ryzen 7 1700 3.0 GHz 8-core CPU
+Asus ROG Strix B350-i Motherboard
+Corsair Vengeance LPX 16 GB (2 x 8 GB) DDR4 3000 MHz RAM (later upgraded to 32 GB (2 x 16 GB) due to reaching memory limits)
+DAN A4-SFGX v2 Mini ITX Case
+Noctua NH-L9a + AM4 Kit Cooler (I also bought a Cryorig C7, but it sat a bit higher than I liked)
+Noctua NT-H1 Thermal Compound
+Nvidia GeForce GTX 1080 8 GB GDDR5X GPU
+Samsung 960 EVO 500 GB M.2-2280 SSD

+I've been running this build for four years, and it's my favorite computer that I've ever built.
+I have to give a lot of props to DAN cases (https://www.dan-cases.com/).
+They make a superior product in a small form factor, and my temperatures were always within tolerance, despite pushing this computer to the limit for days and weeks at a time.

 **dist/dist.R** needs to be run for the distribution fit called in **source/notebook.Rmd** (e.g., 'gamma').
 Once that's done, everything can be run from **source/notebook.Rmd**.